 Some of these solutions are not conducive to lifting maximal weights.
 Benching in a squat rack or power rack should be fine, but be careful if you have no racks or pins at all.
 You should also use collars at all times when bench pressing without a spotter.

-If you don’t use collars and get pinned, you will most definitely end up hurting or breaking someone or something when you try to escape.
+If you don’t use collars and get pinned, it doesn’t matter if you are using a great workout bench, you will most definitely end up hurting or breaking someone or something when you try to escape.
 If it comes down to this, please ask for help before trying to escape yourself.
-Someone will mostly likely just grab the bar off your neck and rack it for you.
-I have also provided a plan from escaping when pinned, if no one else is around.
+Someone will most likely just grab the bar off your neck and rack it for you.
+I have also provided a plan from escaping when pinned if no one else is around.

 Benching With a Spotter